 The Border Collie has been ranked as the 35th most popular dog breed in America in 2020.
-Because of this fact, the Border Collie mix was bound to make many appearances on the designer doggy scene sooner or later.
+Because of this fact, the Border Collie mixes have become extremely popular with designer dog enthusiasts that want the Border bloodline, with fewer health problems than purebred pups.

 If you could describe the Border Collie in just three words it would be affectionate, smart and energetic, and whilst you can never 100% guarantee anything from a mixed pup most Collie crosses will be just that, as well as being an overall well-balanced and loveable pooch.